2ahmedabdullah/business_rules/README.md

 ## nlp_text_classification

-I have used Bi-LSTM with Attention Mechanism to classify the texts.
+I have used Bi-LSTM with Self Attention Mechanism to classify the texts.

-## Attention Mechanism
+## Self Attention Mechanism

 ![1](att.png)